 The only other thing you will need is practice at making long, straight, consistent seams and sewing around corners through numerous layers of canvas.
 A magnetic sewing guide really helps out.
 Rather than buy one, I made my own out of a scrap of hardwood and a couple of rare earth magnets.
 I also highly recommend using Seamstick to hold the pieces together as you sew.
 It helps a lot too.

 The mainsail cover project only took a leisurely evening to make and it turned out great.
 It’s tough, too.
 Mine was put to an extreme test during the freak storm that heavily damaged Summer Dance.
 The mainsail cover came through with no significant damage and it protected our mainsail from certain destruction.

 Gentlemen, start your sewing machines!

 Give making your own canvas gear a try.
-And for the guys out there, don’t fall for the stereotype that men don’t sew.
+And for the guys out there, don’t fall for the stereotype excuse that men don’t sew.
 Plenty of sail makers are men and they perfected their chops on projects like this.
 When you juice it down, it’s about plans, materials, fasteners, and power tools; all things that DIY guys (and gals) like.
-Even if you’re all thumbs when it comes to pointy needles, this is a project that you can do together with your first mate or favorite seamstress.
+Even if you’re all thumbs when it comes to pointy needles, this is a project that you can do together with your first mate or friendly seamstress.